Kilimanjaro Climb - Rongai Route

 Day 6: Start your slow and steady climb just after midnight and watch the sun rise from the ‘roof of Africa’!
 Your climb up Kibo volcano via Gilman’s Point will take around six or seven hours.
 From here, it’s a further two hours to Uhuru Peak (5,895m (19,341ft), the summit.
 Descend back to Kibo for refreshments and then continue to Horombo Camp where you’ll stay the night at 3,706m (12,160ft).

-Day 7: Complete your descent from Horombo to Mandara Huts then continue to Marangu Gate where you’ll be picked up and driven back to Ngare Sero Mountain Lodge at 1,970m (6,463ft).
+Day 7: Complete your descent from Horombo to Mandara Huts then continue to Marangu Gate where you’ll be picked up and driven to your hotel for the night.

 Fresh fruit and home cooked three course meals are included throughout and served in a proper dining tent and prepared by a dedicated camp chef.